 You can expect to pay $75-100 to install an IID, plus additional fees every time you need it calibrated.
 Calibration is required every 60 days.

 Alternatively, some companies install the IID for free but charge higher rates for calibration.
-Either way, you will spend at least $75 between installation and the first recalibration.
+Either way, you will spend at least $75 between installation of ignition interlock and the first recalibration.
 But there are other costs too:

 - You must install a separate IID on every vehicle you own.
 The more cars you have, the more it will cost.